 You know not your future until you know your past.

 Targeted taiohi wānanga are held annually – designed to invest in the personal development of our young people.
 Aimed at young people aged between 12-18 who connect into Wakatū Incorporation, the wānanga are focused on self-motivation, outdoor recreation, traditional values and identity.
 Each year we alternate between taitamawahine (young women) and taitama (young men), and in 2018, the taiohi wānanga is for young women.
 The wānanga will take place between 1-5 October 2018, and applications close on 31 May 2018.
 Applications for 2019 will open in April 2019.

 Activities are marae-based and include an outdoor component in the Abel Tasman National Park.
-They include:
+Activities include:

 - Te reo Māori